realSina/SAMP-ACS/README.md

 *********************************************
 Made by: Sina

-** Didn't copied from anywhere!
+** Didn't copy from anywhere!

-** It takes my time about 30 minutes to debug and write this!
+** It took my time about 30 minutes to write!

 Instagram ID: http://instagram.com/the_sina.x